sindresorhus/got/documentation/2-options.md

 ### `enableUnixSockets`

 **Type: `boolean`**\
-**Default: `true`**
+**Default: `false`**

 When enabled, requests can also be sent via [UNIX Domain Sockets](https://serverfault.com/questions/124517/what-is-the-difference-between-unix-sockets-and-tcp-ip-sockets).
-Please note that in the upcoming major release (Got v13) this default will be changed to `false` for security reasons.

 > **Warning**
 > Make sure you do your own URL sanitizing if you accept untrusted user input for the URL.